 Peanuts typically are infected to some extent with molds which produce aflatoxins, which are mutagenic, carcinogenic and teratogenic and cause immuno-suppression in humans.
 Aflatoxin B1 has been shown to cause liver cancer, especially in hepatitis B-positive individuals.
 Peanuts have been shown in several studies to stimulate proliferation of colon cancer cells.
 However one large Taiwanese study found that peanut consumption was associated with lower colorectal cancer risk.
 Breathing the fumes of peanut oil used in frying has been shown to increase the risk of lung cancer.
 Breast cancer patients have been shown to be at higher risk for other cancers and should avoid known mutagens.
 In addition, it is possible to get the potential health benefits of peanuts by consuming other nuts and foods.

 Although the United States is a net exporter of peanuts, the U.S. imports some peanuts, mainly from Argentina, China and Mexico.

-Almond butter, found in health food stores and some supermarkets, can often be an acceptable substitute for peanut butter.
+Almond butter or walnut butter, found in health food stores and some supermarkets, can often be acceptable substitutes for peanut butter.